Maurya Empire: Conquest of the Nanda Empire

 The Buddhist Mahavamsa Tika and Jain Parishishtaparvan records Chandragupta's army unsuccessfully attacking the Nanda capital.
 Chandragupta and Chanakya then began a campaign at the frontier of the Nanda empire, gradually conquering various territories on their way to the Nanda capital.
 He then refined his strategy by establishing garrisons in the conquered territories, and finally besieged the Nanda capital Pataliputra.
 There Dhana Nanda accepted defeat.
-The conquest was fictionalised in Mudrarakshasa play, it contains narratives not found in other versions of the Chanakya-Chandragupta legend.
-Because of this difference, Thomas Trautmann suggests that most of it is fictional or legendary, without any historical basis.
-Radha Kumud Mukherjee similarly considers Mudrakshasa play without historical basis.

-These legends state that the Nanda king was defeated, deposed and exiled by some accounts, while Buddhist accounts claim he was killed.
+In contrast to the easy victory in Buddhist sources, the Hindu and Jain texts state that the campaign was bitterly fought because the Nanda dynasty had a powerful and well-trained army.
+These legends state that the Nanda emperor was defeated, deposed and exiled by some accounts, while Buddhist accounts claim he was killed.
 With the defeat of Dhana Nanda, Chandragupta Maurya founded the Maurya Empire.